gruntwork-io/docs/_docs-sources/guides/build-it-yourself/achieve-compliance/deployment-walkthrough/manual-steps.md

 # Manual steps

-Now that your infrastructure is up and running, there are some manual steps necessary before the resources meet the CIS AWS Benchmark recommendations.
+Now that your infrastructure is up and running, some manual steps are necessary before the resources meet the CIS AWS Benchmark recommendations.

 ## 1. Revoke Gruntwork's access

-Now that your infrastructure is deployed, Gruntwork doesn't need access to it anymore.
+As your infrastructure is deployed, Gruntwork doesn't need access to it anymore.
 The access is given through an IAM role called `GruntworkAccountAccessRole` in each of the accounts through the `AdministratorAccess` policy.
 Use the `gruntwork` CLI to delete the IAM role and revoke access in each account by [following these steps](https://github.com/gruntwork-io/gruntwork#revoking-access-to-aws):

 ```bash
 gruntwork aws revoke \